peterrod54/Compliance/README.md

 # Final Thought
 You may experience an issue with your antimalware preventing the execution of the _**VCS-Scanner**_ app.
 If so, you'll need to add that app to the antimalware white-list.
-If adding the app doesn't resolve the issue, you'll need to troubleshoot the problem on you own; my software works fine, so if it doesn't work in your environment that's your issue to resolve.
+If adding the app to a white-list doesn't resolve the issue, you'll need to troubleshoot the problem on you own; my software works fine, so if it doesn't work in your environment please make the effort to resolve the issue.
+If you still need help let me know.
+[Email me](mailto:peter@variacom.com)